NadzW/AssetRegistryLoader/README.md

 3. Execute this command: `xmake f -m "Game__Shipping__Win64"`

 ## Build Instructions
-Whenever you need to rebuild the mode, simply execute `xmake` in the project root.
+Whenever you need to rebuild the mod, simply execute `xmake` in the project root.
 This will build the mod into a `AssetRegistryLoader.dll` in
 `AssetRegistryLoader\Binaries\Game__Shipping__Win64\AssetRegistryLoader\`.
 Follow the [UE4SS guide on how to install a c++ mod](https://docs.ue4ss.com/dev/guides/installing-a-c++-mod.html) to learn how to load and test the mod.